actions/runner/README.md

 ## Status

-A preview is available for Ubuntu and OSX for VSTS.
+A preview is available for Ubuntu, RedHat and OSX for VSTS.
 The current preview is more feature complete than the node agent bringing Auto Update, Cancellation, Run as a svc on OSX and Linux, and Gated support.

 What's missing from the preview?
 On-prem NTLM support is in the works so preview with VSTS.
-Windows preview coming soon.
+Windows preview in days.

 |   | Build & Test | Preview | Release |
 |---|:-----:|:-----:|:-----:|